-- Add Parsnips: Not only are parsnips full of flavor, but they contain a variety of B vitamins, minerals, potassium and dietary fiber.
+Not only are parsnips full of flavor, but they contain a variety of B vitamins, minerals, potassium, and dietary fiber.

-- Roasted Garlic: Instead of relying on sticks of butter for flavor, roasted garlic adds a sweet and caramelized taste to the dish without a lot of extra calories.
-And of course we all know that garlic fights cancer, prevents diabetes and reduces your risk of heart disease.
+Instead of relying on sticks of butter for flavor, roasted garlic adds a sweet and caramelized taste to the dish without a lot of extra calories.
+And of course, we all know that garlic fights cancer, prevents diabetes and reduces your risk of heart disease.
 But really, it just tastes fantastic.

 Enough said.
 Your fork is waiting.

-- 3 in parsnips peeled and cut 3 in pieces
+- 3 parsnips (peeled and cut into 3 inch pieces)

-- 2 in sweet potatoes - peeled and cut 3 in pieces
+- 2 sweet potatoes (peeled and cut into 3 in pieces)

 - Pre-heat oven to 400 degrees.

 - To roast garlic, use a sharp knife to slice off the top of the bulb to expose the top of each clove.
 (Hold it at the base/stem which keeps everything together.)
 Place garlic head on a piece of tin foil and drizzle with olive oil and a pinch of kosher salt.
 Wrap foil on top of garlic and pinch to close.
 Roast in oven for 30 minutes.
 Set aside to cool.

 - Meanwhile, place peeled parsnips and sweet potatoes in a large pot and cover with cold water.
 Bring to a boil then simmer for 15-20 minutes or until fork tender.
 Strain and add back to warm pot.